mascaaj/stock-ticker/ruby/README.md

 - Install ruby and rails.
 This is a multistep process.
 For Ubuntu, I used this resource https://gorails.com/setup/ubuntu/18.04

+- Install webpack by including it in gemfile
+    ```
+    bundle install
+    rails install webpack
+    ```

+- Install jquery bootstrap and other dependencies.
+Most instructions out there were outdated.
+This worked https://martinezjf2.medium.com/installing-bootstrap-to-a-rails-project-53d3d37db702
 ## Run Application

 - Create an application